shackcrack007/hybrid-attacks-course-template/README.md

         <img src="pics/manage_tenant.png" width="600" />

         * if the toggle is disabled, it probably means that you don't have any Azure subscription associated to your Entra tenant.
 If this is the case- go back and create another Entra admin account, this time in the CORRECT Entra tenant directory, that has an associated subscription.
-    2. Refresh browser, find your subscription > *IAM > Add role assignment*:
+    2. Refresh browser, Choose your Subscription > *IAM > Add role assignment*:

         <img src="pics/add_ga_azure.png" width="500" />